An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: Moment Bounds and Concentration Inequalities

-Next, we derive several useful moment and high probability bounds for linear and quadratic functions of independent random variables.
+In the following discussion, we derive several useful moment and high probability bounds for linear and quadratic functions of independent random variables.
 We first recall the following estimates, whose proof can be found in \cite[Lemma 7.8, Lemma 7.9]{erdos2017Dynamicalapproach}. \begin{lemma} Let $(X_i)_{i \in [n]}$ and $(Y_j)_{j \in [m]}$ be independent families of random variables, and $(b_i)_{i \in [n]}$ and $(c_{ij})_{i \in [n], j \in [m]}$ be deterministic complex-valued coefficients; here $n, m \in \N$.
 Suppose that all entries of $(X_i)$ and $(Y_j)$ are independent and satisfy

 for all $p \in \N$ and some constants $\kappa_p, \gamma_p$.
 Then, we have

 where $C$ is an absolute constant. \end{lemma}

 \begin{proposition} Let $(c_{ij})_{i, j \in [n]}$ be a deterministic matrix with complex-valued coefficients, and $(\xi_i)_{i \in [n]}$ be an independent family of random variables with $\xi_i \sim \taumeasure$.
 For every $a, b \in \N$, we have